alumbrados3579/VMware-Vcenter-Password-Management/README.md

 - **Architecture**: Modular with backward compatibility
 - **Compliance**: DoD standards with comprehensive audit logging
 - **Platform**: Windows PowerShell with VMware PowerCLI
+- **Security**: Enhanced with file integrity verification and secure hosting

 ### Author and Development